 The university’s website, www.mtsu.edu, its MTSUNews.com news site, and all digital signage around the Murfreesboro campus will display the test message just as they do during a real emergency, along with the university’s primary social media channels.

-MTSU tests and evaluates its Critical Notification System each semester to pinpoint potential problems.
+MTSU tests and evaluates its Critical Notification System once each semester to pinpoint potential problems.
 Previous tests continue to show a near-100 percent message success rate, and digital signage in campus buildings displayed the test alerts within 30 seconds of transmission.

 — Gina E. Fann (firstname.lastname@example.org)